Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

         - '*samp-3*'
 ```

-If signing the image isn't possible or desired, explicitly add the resource that uses this image as an exception in the `check-image-exceptions` policy exception in the kyverno namespace(polex)
+If signing the image isn't possible or desired, explicitly add the resource that uses this image as an exception in the `check-image-exceptions` policy exception in the Kyverno namespace.
 Use the following command to add the exception(make sure to take a backup before doing the changes).

-`kubectl -n kyverno edit polex check-image-exceptions`
+`kubectl -n kyverno edit policyexception check-image-exceptions`

 ```bash
 spec: